 There are several animal species found in the Philippines only and one of them is the Philippine tarsier (Carlito syrichta).
 They are known to inhabit the province of Bohol and have become an icon of Bohol in addition to the wondrous Chocolate Hills and Panglao beaches.

 This small primate is currently a big part of the tourism industry of the province and a trip to the tarsier sanctuary is usually included when getting the countryside tour package.
 Tarsier souvenirs such as stuffed toys, keychains, wallets, and bags are also popular products among tourists.

-Before meeting this exotic creature, here are some interesting facts about them:
+Before meeting the Philippine Tarsier, here are some interesting facts about this exotic creature: